Rekyt/taxo_harmonization/taxharmonizexplorer/app_description.md

 ## Running the app

-The app can be used through shinyapps.io at the following address: XXXX.
+The app can be used through [shinyapps.io](https://shinyapps.io) at the following address: https://mgrenie.shinyapps.io/taxharmonizexplorer/.

 The code and data of the app is stored at (https://github.com/Rekyt/taxo_harmonization/).
 The shiny app can also be run using the following command.